Geonovum/testbed-spatial-APIs/topic #2 Spatial data APIs Discovery/README.md

 # Topic 2: Spatial data APIs Discovery
 ## Content
 This document contains the main report of the topic 2 project.
 It also doucments references to its outputs, namely.

-* Model and Application Schema documentation outputs (EA)
+* Model and Application Schema documentation outputs (Enterprise Architect / MS Word)
-* IHO Feature Catalogue construction and detail
+* IHO Feature Catalogue construction and detailed description (XML)
-* pygeoapi setup instructions and configuration files
+* pygeoapi setup instructions and configuration files (JSON, YAML)
-* tinyDB Catalogue
+* tinyDB Catalogue (geoJSON + scripts for their creation)
-* Miscellaneous data manipulation tools
+* Miscellaneous data manipulation tools (miscellaneous formats, python and jar libraries)
-* Docs.
-PPT, other notes etc...
+* Documents, presentations and other notes from the project including all public briefing presentations.

 ## Background